hplp/2025-fpga-design-projects-lattice-fpga/README.md

 The goal of this Project is to create a step-by-step tutorial to implement various Verilog onto a new board - The Lattice iCEbreaker V1.
 Once that is complete we will design a full lab, similar to the ones utilized in class, that can be ran through by new FPGA students with no issues.
 ## Key Objectives:
 - Download Software for Lattice FPGA Board
-- Implement LFSR onto the FPGA Board
+- Implement 7-segment display onto the FPGA Board
 - Create a fully operational lab using the steps that we ourselves used.

 ## Technology Stack: